Service and AdviceCoronavirus: FAQ about student affairs and teaching

 If the host university offers this possibility, yes.
 The attendance certificate is evidence of the whole duration of your study period at the host university, if applicable including online periods.
 The Erasmus scholarship will only be granted for the period of physical stay in the host country for study purposes.

 Can the services of the University Library be used again?

-The University Library in the Old Town and its Im Neuenheimer Feld branch, as well as decentralised libraries, have gradually opened their service areas, along with their lending and open stacks areas.
-It is again possible to order books and collect them at the library.
+*Update* The service areas of the University Library in the Old Town and its Im Neuenheimer Feld branch are open, as are the decentralised libraries.
+It is possible to order books and collect them at the library.
 The reference areas of the University Libraries are meanwhile open for limited periods and subject to the applicable requirements.
 Access and attendance arrangements apply.

 All digital offerings of the University Library continue to be available as usual.
 The enhanced digital offerings are being maintained in order to limit library visits only to those that are strictly necessary.
 The document delivery service HEDD (Heidelberg Electronic Document Delivery) is also still on offer for students of Heidelberg University.
 The same applies to ordering books from the holdings of the University Library for members of the university with postal delivery to their homes.
 Many publishing houses are supporting Heidelberg University during the coronavirus pandemic by activating additional or so far unlicensed content.